Aspose/releases.aspose.com/content/en/page/cpp/release-notes/2026/aspose-page-for-cpp-26-6-release-notes.md

 ## Improvements and Changes

-This release of Aspose.Page for Ñ++ is a maintenance release.
+This release of Aspose.Page for C++ is a maintenance release.
 No changes have been added.

 You can consult Aspose.Page for C++ [API Reference](https://apireference.aspose.com/cpp/page/) for documentation.